Melody

 About Melody

-For a first-timer choosing in London, Melody is best assessed on the verified basics: it has a broad weekly schedule and a smart casual dress code.
+For a first-timer choosing in London, Melody is best assessed on the basics: it has a broad weekly schedule and a smart casual dress code.
 Pick it when timing and an easy plan matter more than a fully documented cuisine, chef, price band, or menu format.
 In practice, that means it suits the kind of choice where the time needs to fit around the day, rather than shape the day.
 If the meal itself needs a specific brief, compare other London dining options first; if the priority is a simple London option with long opening hours, Melody is a practical call.

 A practical London choice when timing matters more than format

 The useful thing here is flexibility.
 Melody opens from 7:30 AM to 11 PM Monday to Thursday, from 8:30 AM to midnight on Friday and Saturday, from 7:30 AM to 11 PM on Sunday.
-That gives plenty of room to plan before or after other commitments, without relying on unverified details about the menu, service style, or room.

-Do not choose it expecting a clearly signposted culinary identity from the available verified details.
+Do not choose it expecting a clearly signposted culinary identity from the available details.
 There is no confirmed cuisine type, chef name, awards profile, price band, or seat count to lean on, so the decision should be based on logistics rather than menu reputation.
-The dress code is smart casual, which gives a useful steer on how to arrive without making the venue sound more formal than the verified facts support.
+The dress code is smart casual, which gives a useful steer on how to arrive without making the venue sound more formal than the facts support.
 For some plans, that is enough: you are choosing the place because it removes friction, not because it promises a narrow food-led narrative.

 Who should choose it, who should compare other options